 No medication, including herbal remedies or other over-the-counter drugs, will be stored or dispensed at school without written authorization from the physician and parent.
 All medication permits must be renewed at the beginning of the school year before school employees may assist with medication administration.
-Medication must be supplied by the parent in the original prescription clearly labeled with student’s name, medication, dosage and directions, or original over-the-counter container.
+Updated forms for the next school year must be signed after the current school year ends.

 Your child's school will keep an accurate written record documenting that the medication was administered in the prescribed amount at the prescribed time.

 Medication Authorization Forms

 - Medication Authorization - General for School Hours, Field Trips, and Disasters (Spanish, Mandarin)

 - Medication Authorization - Emergency Anti-Seizure (Spanish, Mandarin)

 If your student has Type 1 Diabetes, Type 2 Diabetes, or a specialized health care procedure (i.e. Catheterization, Gastrostomy Tubes, etc.), please contact Health Services directly at email@example.com or 650-833-4240 for information on necessary forms and protocols.